chsxf/mfx.wiki.mirror/Stylesheet-Service.md

-MFX provides with the Stylesheet Manager a convenient way to include stylesheets in your web pages.
+MFX provides with the Stylesheet Service a convenient way to include stylesheets in your web pages.
 They can be registered for global use or selectively with each route.

+The Stylesheet Service implements the `IStyleSheetService` interface.

 ## Using Stylesheets Globally